Kuantan Port

-Kuantan Port (Latitude 3°58'N, Longitude 103° 26'E) is a multipurpose port in the East Coast Region of Peninsular Malaysia, situated about 25 km to the north of Kuantan city and facing South China Sea.
+The Kuantan Port (KP, Pelabuhan Kuantan) is the largest seaport in the East Coast region of Peninsular Malaysia.
+It is situated approximately 20 km from Kuantan, the state capital city of Pahang, and facing the South China Sea.

 Previously run by Kuantan Port Authority, it has been privatised since 1998 and is currently operated by Kuantan Port Consortium Sdn Bhd.
 The port is part of the 21st Century Maritime Silk Road.